philscanlon/Hackathon2016/README.md

 # Solace Hackathon 2016

+We are bringing the gang together to create a globally connected mesh network based on amazon VMR's.
+Along the way we will share some details from our location and showcase these in a webex at the end of the hackathon.

 ### Theme

 ### Vital Statistics

-The hackathon will occur on the 15th december rolling round the world. physical/virtual teams in each location will get together to help each other out.
+__When:__ The hackathon kicks off during the week of 5th December and will culminate on a global SC Call on the 15th december rolling through the demo around the world.

+Regional physical/virtual teams in each location will get together to help each other out and learn along the way.

-Questions?
-Reach out to your SC peers on the mailing list, or the slack channel
+__Questions?__  Reach out to your SC peers on the mailing list, or the slack channel

 ### Looking for :
 * the master list of the routers  https://github.com/philscanlon/Hackathon2016/blob/master/router-details.md

 ### What you need to do to prepare
 Getting started and setup ... https://github.com/philscanlon/Hackathon2016/blob/master/getting-started.md